On the interplay between embedded graphs and delta-matroids: Loop complementation and vf-safe delta-matroids

+We remark that loop complementation is particularly natural in the context of binary delta-matroids.
+If $D=D(C)$ for some matrix $C$ over $\mathrm{GF}(2)$, then forming $D+e$ coincides with changing the diagonal entry of $C$ corresponding to $e$ from zero to one or vice versa, and forming the delta-matroid of the resulting matrix.
+If $C$ is regarded as the adjacency matrix of a looped simple graph, then the loop complementation corresponds to adding or removing a loop at a vertex, explaining the name of the operation.

 It is important to note that the set of delta-matroids is not closed under loop complementation.
 For example, let $D=(E,\mathcal{F})$ with $E=\{a,b,c\}$ and $\mathcal{F}=2^{\{a,b,c\}} \setminus \{a\}$.
 Then $D$ is a delta-matroid, but $D+a =(E,\mathcal{F}') $, where $\mathcal{F}'= \{\emptyset, \{a\}, \{b\}, \{c\}, \{b,c\}\}$, is not a delta-matroid, since if $F_1 = \{b,c\}$ and $F_2=\{a\}$, then there is no choice of $x$ such that $F_1 \btu \{a,x\} \in \mathcal{F}'$.
 To get around this issue, we often restrict our attention to a class of delta-matroids that is closed under loop complementation.
-A delta-matroid $D=(E,\mathcal{F})$ is said to be {\em vf-safe} if the application of any sequence of twists and loop complementations over $E$ results in a delta-matroid.
+A delta-matroid $D=(E,\mathcal{F})$ is said to be {\em vf-safe} if the application of every sequence of twists and loop complementations results in a delta-matroid.
+(The operations arising from sequences of twists and loop complementations are called \emph{vertex-flips}, since in the binary case they can be viewed as operations on the vertices of a graph.
+Vf-safe stands for vertex-flip-safe.)
 The class of vf-safe delta-matroids is known to be minor closed and strictly contains the class of binary delta-matroids (see for example~\cite{BHpre2}).
-In particular, it follows that ribbon-graphic delta-matroids are also vf-safe.
+In particular, as ribbon graphic delta-matroids are binary (Theorem~\ref{t.compat}\ref{t.compat.5}), it follows that ribbon-graphic delta-matroids are also vf-safe.

 The following result establishes a surprising connection, by showing that loop complementation is the delta-matroid analogue of partial Petriality. \begin{theorem} Let $G$ be a ribbon graph and $A\subseteq E(G)$.
 Then $D(G)+A = D(G^{\tau(A)})$. \end{theorem} \begin{proof} Without loss of generality we assume that $G$ is connected.
 To prove the proposition it is enough to show that $D(G)+e = D(G^{\tau(e)})$.
 To do this we describe how the spanning quasi-trees of $G^{\tau(e)}$ are obtained from those of $G$.